ranger-turtle/MakiStat/README.md

 ### CSS stylesheets and scripts

-MakiSei is designed to handle HTML code only and therefore, you need to put stylesheets and scripts manually to the output.
+MakiStat is designed to handle HTML code only and therefore, you need to put stylesheets and scripts manually to the output.
 Fortunately, you can copy stylesheets from demo.

 ### Generating the website

 Now the website is ready for generation!
-Only things you need to do is to launch MakiSei, click Search button, choose ```_skeleton.html``` file and click Generate! button.
+Only things you need to do is to launch MakiStat, click Search button, choose ```_skeleton.html``` file and click Generate! button.
 Your website is generated!

 > **Note** <br>
-> The good news is that MakiSei is intelligent and does not generate pages when resources used
+> The good news is that MakiStat is intelligent and does not generate pages when resources used
 > for generation such pages are not changed.